Existing customer? Login

 ‘A document.
 Generally it must be signed by, or on behalf of, the carrier by sea.
 Three common characteristics of a bill of lading are that (a) it constitutes a receipt for the goods shipped or received by the carrier, (b) it constitutes a document of title for such goods and (c) it contains or evidences the contract of carriage by sea relating to the goods.
 A document which has all these characteristics will almost certainly be a bill of lading, and a document which lacks any of them will rarely be’

-To translate the legalese, a bill of Lading is a legal document that is given to a shipper (the party that owns the goods) by a carrier (the party transporting the goods), and details the key information about the shipment, including its contents, weight, and destination – as well as key details about the shipping journey.
-Many people still think that bills of lading are only used for ships.
-However, there are several different types of bills depending on the method of transportation being used.
-However, these generally include the same information.
+To translate the legalese, a bill of lading (BOL) is a legal document that is given to a shipper (the party that owns the goods) by a carrier (the party transporting the goods), and details the key information about the shipment, including its contents, weight, and destination.

-Why Do We Need Bills of Lading?
+Why Do We Need Bills of Lading and What Are Their Main Functions?

 You can think of a bill of lading as a kind of hybrid between a contract and a receipt.
 The bill of lading provides evidence of the agreement between parties and details the exact terms of that agreement for future reference.
 It can be used to settle disputes that may arise between the parties involved.